Choosing the right coloured contact lenses

 As fun as it may sound, never swap colours with your friends.
 Contact lenses are medical devices and are fitted to the specifications of each wearer’s eyes.
 Exchanging lenses also can transmit harmful bacteria, which can lead to a serious, vision-threatening eye infection.

 DO care for your contact lenses properly

 Colour contacts, like clear contact lenses, must be properly cleaned, disinfected and stored with appropriate lens care products to avoid contamination.
 And don't forget to replace your lenses according to your eye care professional's instructions.

 DON'T wear your contacts if you develop sore, irritated or red eyes

 This may be a symptom of a contact lens-related eye infection or other serious problem.
 Contact your eye doctor immediately if you experience discomfort during or after contact lens wear.

 DO have fun with your new look!

-Whether you want to enhance your natural eye color or create a dramatic new look, colored contacts allow you to have the eye color you've always wanted.
+Whether you want to enhance your natural eye colour or create a dramatic new look, coloured contacts allow you to have the eye colour you've always wanted.

-Color contact lenses continue to grow in popularity, and there is an ever-widening variety of colors and effects to choose from.
-Consult your eye doctor to find colored contacts that are comfortable to wear and best suit your personality and desired appearance.
+Colour contact lenses continue to grow in popularity, and there is an ever-widening variety of colours and effects to choose from.
+Consult your eye doctor to find coloured contacts that are comfortable to wear and best suit your personality and desired appearance.